Will a big weekend of Pride and Taylor Swift help Minneapolis attract more big events?

 Tennant says Minneapolis was starting to make a name for itself back in 2018 and 2019 as a go-to destination for big events.

-“We had the Super Bowl in 2018 and then the Men’s Final Four a year later,” Tennant explains.
+“We had the Super Bowl in 2018 and then the Men’s Final Four a year later,” Tennant explained.

 And then COVID came along a year later.

 "It did derail us.
 If you think back to early 2020 in March, we were supposed to host the NCAA wrestling championships at U.S. Bank Stadium.
-The NCAA cancelled all their championships if you recall.
-So, it took us some time to recover from that,” Tennant says.
+The NCAA canceled all their championships if you recall.
+So, it took us some time to recover from that,” Tennant said.

-Tennant says the city is now building momentum again with a slate of big concerts and conventions and the return of Taste of Minnesota.
+Tennant added that the city is now building momentum again with a slate of big concerts and conventions and the return of Taste of Minnesota.

-And these days big events aren’t just nice things to have, Tennant says big events are essential when it comes to the survival of many downtown hotels and restaurants.
+And these days big events aren’t just nice things to have; Tennant said big events are essential when it comes to the survival of many downtown hotels and restaurants.